jrreda/Bookmarks/README.md

+# Bookmarks

-# Bookmarks \n A social website by Django
+A social website by Django